 Combustible and Toxic Gas Sensors for Ethylene Oxide

-For ethylene oxide (EtO) sterilization and other other operations using potentially flammable concentrations both ppm and combustible gas sensors are used.
+For Ethylene Oxide ( EtO ) sterilization and other operations using potentially flammable concentrations, both ppm and combustible gas sensors are used.
 The ppm sensors are used to protect workers from the toxicity of the gas whereas the combustible gas sensors are used to protect personnel and property from the risk of explosion.

-EtO is one of the best gas sterilants available, with excellent penetrating power and it uses allows a wide range of medical and other devices to be sterilized.
+EtO is one of the best gas sterilants available.
+With excellent penetrating power, its use allows for a wide range of medical and other devices to be sterilized.
 In order to allow its safe use in commercial sterilization applications it is necessary to use both ppm level sensors for protection against toxicity and combustible sensors for protection against explosion.

 EtO is a toxic gas with an OSHA permissible exposure limit (PEL) of 1 ppm calculated as an 8 hr time weighted average (TWA) and 5 ppm calculated as a 15 minute TWA.
-Since EtO is carcinogenic, toxic and a primary irritant it is important to ensure that workers using EtO are protected from exposure in the event of leaks.
-In addition, the odor threshold for EtO is over 400 ppm, well above the OSHA PELs and so even if there was EtO at a concentration over a hundred times the PEL, workers would be unaware of its presence.
+Since EtO is carcinogenic, toxic, and a primary irritant, it is important to ensure that workers using EtO are protected from exposure in the event of leaks.
+In addition, the odor threshold for EtO is over 400 ppm, well above the OSHA PELs.
+Even if there was EtO at a concentration over a hundred times the PEL, workers would be unaware of its presence.

-PPM levels of EtO are normally detected using electrochemical sensors which respond well to EtO, (good response time, linearity, repeatability etc.) but tend to suffer from cross sensitivity issues, i.e. they respond to carbon monoxide, alcohols and any other easily oxidizable organic vapor that comes their way.
-The ChemDAQ EtO monitor solves this problem with a unique chemical filter that allows EtO to pass through but removes most interferent gases and vapors.
+PPM levels of EtO are normally detected using electrochemical sensors which respond well to EtO, (good response time, linearity, repeatability etc.) but tend to suffer from cross sensitivity issues.
+The ChemDAQ EtO monitor solves this problem with a unique chemical filter that allows EtO to pass through while removing most interferant gases and vapors.
 A typical EtO monitor for ppm levels has a range of 0 to 50 ppm and a resolution of 0.1 ppm.
 Gas chromatographs are sometimes also used to detect EtO; they have very good selectivity to EtO, but monitor periodically or for multiple points sequentially, and are more complex systems requiring much more maintenance.
 The ChemDAQ EtO monitor uses electrochemical sensors which provides the best all round performance.

 To prevent explosions, combustible gas sensors are used to detect potentially flammable atmospheres.
 In commercial applications there are two main types of combustible gas sensor.
 The older, but still widely used technology is the pellistor which consists of two ceramic beads formed over platinum wire coils that form two arms of a Wheatstone bridge.
 One bead has a catalyst which heats up in the presence of a combustible gas, whereas its catalyst-free partner provides a reference for environmental changes such as temperature and humidity.

 People often ask why they need both ppm and combustible sensors.
 The answer is that they detect EtO for different purposes and at very different concentration ranges.
-If there is a small leak in the ppm range, then the ppm sensor activates to protect the workers and tell them to correct the problem, evacuate or don appropriate supplied air respirators.
-A combustible sensor will not detect EtO at ten times the OSHA PEL, and a ppm sensor will be over range long before the concentrations rises to even 1% LEL (300 ppm).
+If there is a small leak in the ppm range, then the ppm sensor activates to protect the workers and tell them to correct the problem, evacuate or supply air respirators.
+A combustible sensor will not detect EtO at ten times the OSHA PEL, and a ppm sensor will be over range long before the concentration rises to even 1% LEL (300 ppm).